Why firmware updates matter

 Update manually via SD card

-Visit the Nextbase website and download the latest firmware for your Dash Cam model.
+Visit the official Nextbase support page and navigate to the Firmware section for your Dash Cam model.

-Copy the firmware file to the main folder of the SD card.
+Copy the downloaded firmware file to the root directory of the SD card (not inside any folder).

-Safely eject the SD card and insert it into your Dash Cam.
+Safely eject the SD card and insert it into your Dash Cam while it is powered off.

 Troubleshooting firmware update issues